hepto/c120/README.md

-# c120
+# c120-minimal

-c120 is a system to grab BBC Radio programs and publish to RSS for subscription in a plain old podcast app.
+c1200-minimal tries to be a very minimal image of get_iplayer to download readio programs.

 ## what?

 c120 has two main components:

-* a long running script (`c120`) that periodically downloads subscribed shows from the BBC, creates an RSS feed for them and then syncs them to a static webhost so that the feed can be added to a podcast app
+* a long running script (`c120`) that periodically downloads subscribed shows from the BBC.
 * a wrapper to the popular `get_iplayer` script to search and schedule recordings inside `c120`.

 It all lives within a Docker container so you don't have to worry about dependencies or configuration - just run and go!

-Basically you start the Docker image and use the wrapper script to schedule a "recordings".
-Every 4 hours `c120` will check for new episodes, download and tag them, create an RSS feed and then rsync them to another location, typically for hosting.
+Basically you start the Docker image and use the wrapper script to schedule a "recording".
+Every 4 hours `c120` will check for new episodes and download to a shared drive.

 ## how?

 ```
+#!/bin/sh

 docker run -d \
     --name c120 \
     --restart unless-stopped \
-    -v $DOWNLOAD_PATH:/c120/downloads \
+    -e PUID=`id -u` \
+    -e PGID=`id -g` \
     --mount source=c120-data,target=/c120/config \
-    -e BASE_URL=$BASE_URL \
-    -v $HOME/.ssh:/root/.ssh:ro \
+    -v /path/to/downloads:/c120/downloads \
-    -e RSYNC_USER=$RSYNC_USER \
-    -e RSYNC_HOST=$RSYNC_HOST \
-    -e RSYNC_PATH=$RSYNC_PATH \
     hepto/c120

 ```

-Where:

-`DOWNLOAD_PATH` is where you want episodes to be downloaded to (on the host).

-`BASE_URL` is the base URL for the RSS feed (i.e. where the episodes will be available from across the tubes).

-`RSYNC_*` are credentials to sync the downloaded episodes (and RSS file) somewhere else - e.g. a web host or for backup purposes.

-Note, if BASE_URL or any of the RSYNC_* are not provided, the episodes will still be downloaded but the RSS generation and rsync will not be performed.
-(Effectively this then just becomes a Docker wrapper to the basic `get_iplayer` PVR.)

-For ease, the `start_c120.sh` script can be edited with your personal details - it's simply a wrapper to `docker run`, but there are some variables in there you need to customise to yourself.
-Once thats all sorted:
+For ease, the `start_c120.sh` script can be edited with your personal details - it's simply a wrapper to `docker run` above.

 ```
 ./start_c120.sh
 ```

-Now you should have running containeer called `c120`.
+Now you should have running container called `c120`.

 If you use the instructions above, then all get_iplayer config is stored in a Docker volume called `c120-data` so that the container can be reloaded and all scheudled recordings are not lost.
 You can put this somewhere else by mapping `c120/config` somehere else.